thor314/tk-cargo-generate/README.md

 - Opinionated formatting preferences in `rustfmt.toml`
 - Sensible default `.gitignore` settings
 - Licensing: permissive dual Unlicense/MIT licensing
-- Several optional, common dependencies, that won't be built unless used
+- Several optional common dependencies; won't be built unless used

 ## To do:
 More templates: